List of This Is Us characters: Miguel Rivas

 Miguel Rivas, portrayed by Jon Huertas, was Jack's best friend and is Rebecca's second husband.
 Miguel was originally married to Shelly, before they divorced: in the years since then, Miguel's relationship with his own children has critically deteriorated.
-While it originally seems that his marriage to Rebecca happened shortly after Jack's death, in season 2 it is clarified that the two did not get together until at least ten years after Jack's passing.
+While it originally seems that his marriage to Rebecca happened shortly after Jack's death, in season 2 it is clarified that the two did not get together until at least ten years after Jack's death.
 Miguel is initially disliked by Kevin.
 Their relationship improves slightly when Miguel tells Kevin how much he is like Jack.

 Miguel tells Beth and Toby one day, when Kevin is in rehab meeting with "immediate family", that he feels like a real outsider compared to them and the Pearson family.
 When Kevin gets out of rehab and stays with Rebecca, Miguel is protective of her after she is hurt by Kevin's arrest, and by Kevin criticizing her in his rehab session with the family.
 Kevin's relationship with Miguel improves significantly after he asks if Miguel was in love with Rebecca when Jack was alive and Miguel replies that while he does care for Rebecca in the present day, the idea never occurred to him at the time because everyone saw Jack and Rebecca as one entity rather than two separate individuals.
 Miguel eventually bonds with Beth and Toby as "The Other Big Three", remaining the only one of the three to have actually known Jack and so effectively acting as arbiter between the family and spousal circles.